qiyuangong/image_classification_redis/README.md

 # Image Classification with Redis

 An Image Classification example based on [Redis](https://redis.io/) and [Analytics-Zoo](https://github.com/intel-analytics/analytics-zoo).
 Redis serves as [Message Broker/Queue](https://en.wikipedia.org/wiki/Message_broker) in this example, such that we can scale-up with multiple producers and multiple consumers.
 Note that Redis can be replace with RabbitMQ, Kafka or MQ etc.

+If you are interested in production level user cases, pls refer to [Analytics-Zoo Cluster Serving](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/serving).

 We prepare 2 examples with Scala and Python implementations.

 1. [Python](https://github.com/qiyuangong/image_classification_redis/tree/master/python)